-- 1 Net Working Interests are subject to back-in rights or carried working interests, if any, of the respective governments or national oil companies of the host governments. - 2 The Company's joint venture partners have provided notification of their intent to withdraw from the joint venture.
-Accordingly, the Company's effective working interest in the Block is 100%.
+1 Net Working Interests are subject to back-in rights or carried working interests, if any, of the respective governments or national oil companies of the host governments.

 During the fourth quarter of 2016, the Company elected to relinquish its 15% working interest in the South Omo Block (Ethiopia) at the end of the exploration period, resulting in a \$6.5 million impairment of previously capitalized intangible exploration assets.